berrytechnics/repair-tix/MVP_TEST_PLAN.md

 # MVP Hand Testing Plan

 ## Overview
-This plan provides a systematic approach to hand-test every action and interaction in RepairForge before MVP completion.
+This plan provides a systematic approach to hand-test every action and interaction in RepairTix before MVP completion.
 The plan is organized by feature area and includes role-based testing scenarios.

 ## Test Environment Setup